Battle of Chacabuco: Background

 In 1814, after helping establish a popularly elected congress in Argentina, José de San Martín began considering how to expel the Spanish royalists from South America entirely.
 He recognized that the first step would be to drive them out of Chile, and with this in mind, he began recruiting and equipping an army.
 In under two years, he had assembled a force of approximately 6,000 men, 1,200 horses, and 22 cannons.

 On January 17, 1817, San Martín set out with this force and commenced the challenging crossing of the Andes.
-Thanks to his careful planning, the royalist forces in Chile were misled into defending against threats that didn’t exist, allowing his crossing to go unchallenged.
+Thanks to his careful planning, the royalist forces in Chile were misled into defending against threats that did not exist, allowing his crossing to go unchallenged.
 However, despite this strategic advantage, the Army of the Andes, as San Martín's force was known, suffered severe losses during the crossing, losing as much as one-third of its men and more than half of its horses.
 Upon reaching Chile, San Martín allied with Chilean patriot Bernardo O'Higgins, who commanded his own army.

 As the patriot forces advanced, the royalists rushed northward to confront them.
 A force of around 1,500 men, led by Brigadier Rafael Maroto, moved to block San Martín's advance at Chacabuco, a valley near Santiago.
 Facing the crumbling state of the royalist forces, Maroto initially proposed abandoning the capital and retreating south, where they could regroup and gather resources for a renewed campaign.
 During a military conference called by Royal Governor Field Marshal Casimiro Marcó del Pont on February 8, Maroto's strategy was adopted.
 However, the following morning, the Captain General reversed the decision, ordering Maroto to prepare for battle at Chacabuco.

 The night before the battle, Antonio de Quintanilla, who would later distinguish himself in the defense of Chiloé, privately expressed his doubts about the strategy.
 He suggested that given the insurgents' position, the royalist forces should retreat a few leagues toward the hills of Colina.
 "Maroto overheard this conversation from a nearby chamber, but either couldn't or refused to listen due to his pride and self-importance.
 With his notorious hoarse voice, he called an attendant and decreed a general order, threatening death to anyone who suggested retreat."

 Maroto's task was to delay San Martín, knowing that additional royalist reinforcements were en route from Santiago.
 San Martín, aware of this, chose to launch an attack while he still held a numerical advantage.